NeuroML/Documentation/source/Userdocs/Schemas/NeuroMLCoreCompTypes.md

-<i>Base type of any component which will require notes, annotation, etc.</i>
+<i>Base type of any component which will require notes, annotation, etc. .</i>